 Prime Minister Stefan Löfven, along with OECD and ILO, launched Global Deal in New York

-On Wednesday 21 September 2016, Prime Minister Stefan Löfven launched the Global Deal, a global initiative for social dialogue and better conditions in the labour market.
+In September 2016, Prime Minister Stefan Löfven launched the Global Deal, a global initiative for social dialogue and better conditions in the labour market.

 Keyboard navigation in the search filter is done by using a combination of the TAB, ENTER, and ARROW keys.
 Start by pressing the TAB key to enter the filter module.
 Use the arrow keys to move between tabs.
 To select a desired tab, use the TAB key.